-The next edition of the Veterans Films Festival, an International festival held in Australia, will take place in November 2022.
+The next edition of the Veterans Films Festival, an International festival held in Australia, will take place in November 2022 in Sydney, NSW.

 The Veterans Film Festival (VFF) is dedicated to sharing stories that explore real or imagined perspectives on warfare and its influence on society..